smallmultiples/sketch-chippencharts/README.md

 Made with love by [Small Multiples](https://smallmultiples.com.au/) in Chippendale, Sydney.

+**List of current features**
+- Bar chart with random values
+- Bar chart with actual data
+- Apply random fill to selection **(new)**
+- Paste clipboard text into symbols

 ## How to install

 1. Click the `Clone or download` button in the top right and choose `Download Zip`